Email nurturing overview

 If every email asks for a meeting or pushes for a sale, prospects tune out.
 Most emails should provide value.
 Save the direct asks for when the timing makes sense.

-Ignoring the Recycle Reason
+Ignoring the recycle reason

 Generic nurturing ignores the rich data you have.
 A prospect who left because of budget needs different content than one who left because of a competitor.
 Use what you know.

-Set and Forget
+Set and forget

 If your emails land in spam, nothing else matters.
 Keep your sender reputation healthy by: